Synthetixio/SIPs/content/kips/kip-4.md

 20% of inflation and fees will be routed to the treasury.
 80% of inflation and fees will be routed to stakers.
 These percentages can be adjusted at the Elite Council's discretion via a KIP.
 This will enable Kwenta to sustainably fund DAO roles while enabling the community to use the entire token supply as needed.

+**Vesting Mechansim:**

+KWENTA printed via inflation will undergo a 1-year lock-up period.
+The lock-up mechansim will begin with an 80% fee for vesting KWENTA early which will decay via in inverese exponential model, removing the bulk of the fee towards the end of the vesting period.
+If tokens are vested early, the percentage of tokens that are still applicable to the fee will be burned.
+After one year, the fee would reach 0% and no tokens would be burned when vesting KWENTA.

 **Distribution:**

 Synthetix stakers - SNX stakers who have met the requirements (tbd) will be allocated 30% of the initial token supply.